asir-idp/asir-idp.github.io/teuton/challenges/install-ubuntu18.04-vbox/README.md

 > NOTE: Save every ':param: value' into config file.

-## Install windows 10 on a vbox virtual machine
+## Install ubuntu 18.04.1 lts on a vbox virtual machine

 Go to [HOST1](#required-hosts) host, and do next:
 * Set 4GB of RAM memory for the virtual machine.
-* Set a 25GB hard disk drive for the virtual machine.
+* Set a 20GB hard disk drive for the virtual machine.
-* Install Windows 10 Pro on the virtual machine.
+* Install Ubuntu 18.04.1 LTS on the virtual machine.
-* Create user Alumno and make him member of Administradores local group.
+* Create user Alumno and make him member of sudo group.
 * Set IDP as computer name.
 * Set TimeZone to UTC+00:00 (Dublin, Edimburgh, Lisbon, London).
 * Install Guest Additions on the virtual machine.